godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

 Retrieving results
 ------------------

-You may have noticed that in the example shader, we modified the contents of the storage buffer.
+You may have noticed that, in the example shader, we modified the contents of the storage buffer.
 In other words, the shader read from our array and stored the data in the same array again so our results are already there.
 Let's retrieve the data and print the results to our console.